 Some parts of establishing a new business are easy, and some are less so.
 For example, completing an online EIN application is easy.
 By contrast, tax filing for a business can be stressful and time-consuming.
 Hiring employees for a new business can be both exciting and daunting.

-Here are some tips on how to hire people for a brand new biz:
+Here are some tips on how to hire people for brand new business:

 Hire New Employees One at a Time